AqibJavaid-B/Spatial-and-Temporal-Dynamics-of-Dengue-Healthcare-Data/README.md

 - Spatial clustering using SVM and K-Means.
 - Temporal analysis using STL decomposition.
 - Predictive modeling with Random Forest and Support Vector Regression.

+### `Clustered_Heatmaps.zip`
+This folder contains supplementary HTML files created for the project i.e., Clustered Heatmaps for Males and Females for the months of May, June, July, and Aug and Hotspots generated using SVM.